m3g/MolSimToolkit.jl/docs/src/Reweighting.md

+!!! warning
+    This is an experimental feature.
+Breaking changes may occur without a breaking package release.

 # Simulation Reweighting
 Computes the new weight for a frame of a simulation based on the energy difference between the perturbed and non-perturbed original sampling